Jason-csugc/module6/README.md

 Choose an option: c \
 Item to update: Test \
 New quantity: 5 \
-Item not found in cart.
-Nothing modified. \
 MENU \
 a - Add item to cart \
 r - Remove item from cart \